quintype/malibu/tutorial/adding-a-homepage-component.md

 ---
 title: Adding a new component to your home page
-post_number: 03
+nav_order: 03
-tutorial: true
-nav_exclude: true
+parent: Malibu Tutorial
 ---

 # WIP: {{page.title}}